 In the RobotBoy episode "Traffic Slam," Lola sits in the back seat of the Turnbull car with her legs apart, and she's not wearing any panties.
 A few scenes later, she sits in the same position and is wearing panties.

 Some women do this in Real Life.
 Why?
 Every woman has their own reasons.
-Just like there are guys who prefer to go shirtless because its more comfortable, some women prefer to go braless/pantyless for the same reason.
-While a woman may being doing so to feel "sexy" the fact remains that it is their business and if you are male and happen to notice a girl isn't wearing panties or a bra it is not safe to assume she likes you, and it isn't really polite to bring it up or point it out unless the woman is already a very good friend of yours.
+Just like there are guys who prefer to go shirtless because it's more comfortable, some women prefer to go braless/pantyless for the same reason.
+While a woman may be doing so to feel "sexy", the fact remains that it is their business, and if you are male and happen to notice a girl isn't wearing panties or a bra, it is not safe to assume she likes you, and it isn't really polite to bring it up or point it out unless the woman is already a very good friend of yours.

-While this trope is about not just not wearing undergarments, but dressing in a way that makes it obvious, one should keep in mind that it may not be intentional.
+While this trope is about not only a lack of undergarments, but dressing in a way that makes it obvious, one should keep in mind that it may not be intentional.
 A shirt may be slightly less opaque than you thought, a skirt may ride up a little too far, and so on.
 And the directed light from a camera flash can make black clothes, which look totally opaque in normal lighting, quite transparent.

 Runway models tend to avoid undergarments that may show through clothes and ruin the lines.
 This is often quite obvious.